Promoting British Values

 Individual Liberty

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for pupils to make choices safely, through an environment where pupils are allowed to consider and follow their choices and an empowering curriculum.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our Digital Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our Digital Safety and PSHE lessons.
 Whether it be through choice of learning challenge, of how they record, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Mutual Respect and Tolerance of those of Different Faiths and Beliefs